 6. Hike the Fish River Canyon

 Situated in the South of Namibia is the continent’s largest canyon.
 Fish River Canyon is a gigantic and rough and striking ravine.
 It’s about 160 km long, about 550 m deep, and up to 27 km wide.
 It’s popular with hikers and trail runners; but if you’re adverse to the idea of exercising on your Namibian holiday we still recommend a visit to witness the canyon’s spectacular views.
+Visiting Fish River Canyon is definitely one of the top 10 activities in Namibia!

 7. Take a seal, dolphin & whale cruise